wangzhongruo/willingness_to_fund_3D/README.md

-# Propensity to Fund for Sofi Money Card
+# Propensity to Fund for Soofi Money Card

 Using LightGBM: